Bnai Zion Medical Center: General data

 The Bnai Zion medical center is a municipal public hospital with 450 beds.
-Attention is given to rehabilitation services that include: orthopedic, neurological, cardiological, physical and occupational therapy.
-It provides the area of northern Israel with a comprehensive rehabilitation program.
+Its main focus is rehabilitation.
 The center has an average of 142,000 visits per year and the emergency department receives 65,000 visits.
 In the center, 14,000 surgical procedures are performed per year.
 There are 3,500 births per year.
 The center has a workforce of 1,800 employees.
-In 2022, Bnai Zion established a specialized a established medical center capable of handling the potential medical sequelae of atomic, chemical and biological warfare.
+In 2022, Bnai Zion established a medical center capable of handling the potential medical sequelae of atomic, chemical and biological warfare.
 In 2023, an integrative medicine treatment clinic was established at the Bnai Zion Medical Center for the purpose of providing a response to hospital employees exposed (directly or indirectly) to the wounded and patients expressing trauma, including symptoms of acute stress disorder, as a result of war and terrorism.
 It is the only medical center in the region with a fortified facility capable of withstanding nuclear, biological and chemical attacks, as well as earthquakes and natural disasters.
 The hospital was founded in 1922, and later expanded with support from the Rothschild family.

+Rehabilitation medicine

+Rehabilitation medicine is one of Bnai Zion Medical Center's major areas of activity.
+The Technion's affiliated-hospitals listing describes the hospital as giving particular attention to orthopedic, neurological and cardiac rehabilitation, as well as physical therapy and occupational therapy.
+A Technion hospital profile also lists occupational therapy, physical therapy, hydrotherapy and cardiac rehabilitation among the hospital's rehabilitation services.

+After the 7 October 2023 attacks and the subsequent Israel–Hamas war, Bnai Zion treated wounded soldiers and used remote-monitoring tablets as part of rehabilitation follow-up for patients recovering outside the hospital.
+The program was described as part of a broader wartime need to expand rehabilitation capacity in Israel.